whitedevil1710/GatheringInformation/README.md

 **MALTEGO**

 Maltego is an open source intelligence (OSINT) and graphical link analysis tool for gathering and connecting information for investigative tasks.
-So I used maltego to find the information of the page
+So I used maltego to find the information of the page: [https://aumsam.amrita.edu/](https://aumsam.amrita.edu/)

 ![](https://github.com/whitedevil1710/GatheringInformation/blob/main/maltego.png)